Last updated on October 23rd, 2019 at 08:31 am

 Think of branding yourself as an online business suit and creative portfolio rolled into a giant space.

-I recently purchased catherinemhughes.com and I’ve spent the better part of the last two weeks working on getting WordPress installed and figuring out a plan for the brand that will be “me” online.
+I recently purchased my own business website, and I’ve spent the better part of the last two weeks working on getting WordPress installed and figuring out a plan for the brand that will be “me” online.

-I’ve had those crazy dream-thoughts one has when launching a particular phase of a dream.
-At one point, I caught myself thinking: What if I’m not all that brand-yummy?
+I’ve had those crazy dream thoughts one has when launching a particular dream phase.
+At one point, I thought: What if I’m not all that brand-yummy?
 (I just made that word up to represent someone who exudes uber-coolness online).
 This translates into me thinking this is all just a grand waste of time.
 It’s not.
-We just like to make excuses when it’s time to move our dream to the next level.
+We just like to make excuses when it’s time to move our dreams to the next level.

-I swear to the Goddess above though, working on your own stuff is more difficult than helping someone else with their dream.
-I think it parallels mechanics who hate to work on their own cars and techies who hate to network their home computers.
+I swear to the Goddess above that working on your own stuff is more difficult than helping someone else with their dream.
+I think this is parallel to mechanics who hate to work on their own cars and techies who hate to network their home computers.

 It’s like swimming through peanut butter.